jackhall/Lyapunov/README.md

 ========

 A library for numerically integrating nonlinear dynamical systems.
-The library is released under the GNU General Public License version 3.
+The library is released under the BSD 3-Clause license.
 Documentation is in the code and online at https://github.com/jackhall/Lyapunov/wiki.

 version 3.1.2, 7/15/2018